top of page

 Surviving Peter Pan is a poetry collection with a deep red ink stain of "reclamation" branded upon the classic Peter Pan tale by J.M Barrie.
 Told from the perspective of the inhabitants (particularly women) of Neverland overcoming the trials of loving a narcissist (Peter Pan).
 By examining the bittersweetness of motherhood, womanhood, childhood, and the relationships between families, fantasies, and healing, Surviving Peter Pan holds your inner child in open palms while lighitng it on fire.
 It shines on your pain while sprinkling a little fairy dust on your soul.
 The collection is so unexpected, you'll never look at growing up the same again.

-This poetic project was completed through Community Literature Initiative as a TA in the Fall 2023 and won the Winter 2023 Chapbook contset with Beyond The Veil Press.
+This poetic project was completed through Community Literature Initiative as a TA in the Fall 2023 and won the Winter 2023 Chapbook contest with Beyond The Veil Press.

 In The Press